alexzk1/startrack/README.md

 1. It tracks.
 Connected to telescope, pointed to Polar Star,then MOVED with alltogether to the other room, and this device keeps tracking of what and where I see.
+2. Now, it can be set from Stellarium:
+* launch server
+* connect server to device
+* setup long/lat on server
+* setup "telescope control" in Steallarium to server on localhost:10001 using J2000
+* find visually be telescope any star (with device attached to telescope)
+* pick the same star in steallrium and press ctrl + 1 (or any other number associated with connection)
+* now device shows exact alt/azimut what was in steallarium and keeps tracking moves further

+3. Todo: back-track on map